Ying-Lab/CRAFT/README.md

 Currently, we pre-compacted the three databases

-(1) All the 139,562 Refseq assembly nucleotide genomes, updated by June, 2018.
-The size of the database is compacted from >=2TB to 3GB.--*(Since this database requires 3GB of space, it is not included in the zip file.
+(1) All the 139,576 Refseq assembly nucleotide genomes, updated by June, 2018.
+The size of the database is compacted from 829.60GB(.fa) to 3GB.--*(Since this database requires 3GB of space, it is not included in the zip file.
 During the running of CRAFT, if the user selected the button of "Refseq complete genome", the download webpage will be automatic linked or [**here**](https://github.com/jiaxingbai/CRAFT/blob/master/download-refseq.md)  to download and save in ./CRAFT-linux-x64/Refseq folder or ./CRAFT_wins_1.0/Refseq. )*

-(2)The 6593 Refseq representative nucleotide genomes, updated by June, 2018.
-The size of the database is compacted from ~150GB to 148M.--*(This database is included in the zip file.)*
+(2)The 7,106 Refseq representative nucleotide genomes, updated by June, 2018.
+The size of the database is compacted from 376.38GB(.fa) to 148M.--*(This database is included in the zip file.)*

-(3)The 2,338HMP1-II metagenomic samples, which includes 309 skin samples, **234 Vaginal samples, 1259 Oral samples and 553 Gutsamples,** from 4.5TB (SRA data) to 50.4 MB.
+(3)The 2,355HMP1-II metagenomic samples, which includes **309 skin samples, 234 Vaginal samples, 1,259 Oral samples and 553 Gutsamples,** from 7.13TB (.sra) to 50.4 MB.
 The sample information is [**here**](https://github.com/jiaxingbai/CRAFT/blob/master/HMP1-II-info.txt).--*(This database is included in the zip file.)*

 Direct Running